ActionScripted/Genericons/readme.md

 To-Do
 ---

+* Document how everything works!
+From the font files to the final product so anyone can jump in
+* Document standards for submissions
 * Cleanup Trip Advisor glyph and move to proper code point
 * Settle on a standard source format, ideally a (F)OSS one
 * Update examples and further cleanup any possible brand/trademark stuff